Kotivskyi/ai-footbal-booking/backend/backend_architecture.md

 Middleware functions are executed during the request-response cycle and handle tasks like authentication, authorization, and input validation.

 *   **`authMiddleware.js`**:
-    *   `authenticate(req, res, next)`: Verifies the JWT token from the request headers.
-If the token is valid, it attaches the user information to the request object; otherwise, it returns an authentication error.
+    *   ✅ `authenticate(req, res, next)`: JWT token verification
+        - Extracts token from Authorization header
+        - Verifies token validity
+        - Attaches user data to request
+        - Handles authentication errors
 *   **`validationMiddleware.js`**:
     *   Handles validation of request bodies and parameters.
 Can be implemented using libraries like `express-validator` to define validation schemas for different routes (e.g., registration, booking).